w311/how-to-deploy-basic-MongoDB-replica-set/README.md

     use admin
     db.createUser({user: 'admin', pwd: 'admin', roles: ['root']})

+## Option #1 Authentication by key file

-## Step10 Add internal authentication by key file by editing mongod.conf in each node:
+### Step1 Add internal authentication by key file by editing mongod.conf in each node:

     storage: